 IN THE BALTICS

 Despite a lack of mountains, with the highest point reaching just over 300 m above sea level, the Baltics offer an interesting and at times challenging terrain for cyclists of different ability levels.
-You may find yourself cycling along the Baltic Sea or a scenic grit road in the deepest countryside.
+You may find yourself cycling along the Baltic Sea (Bike tour to Jurmala) or a scenic grit road in the deepest countryside.
 Cycling infrastructure in the Baltics is a mix of designated cycle trails and marked routes along existing roads and tracks.

 Routes will commonly include both cities and townships, and picturesque natural scenery.
 In fact, cycling is one of the best ways to get a true impression of the vastness of Baltic landscapes, the thick forests and pastoral lifestyles still relevant today.
 The region is dotted with cultural and historical highlights from crumbling windmills to impressive castles.

 Some parts of longer journeys can be completed by public transport.
 Self drive holidays are also a great option with cycle tours as a day trip.

 Whatever your ability, we can help arrange your perfect cycling holiday in the Baltics to include the best sites and attractions, independent guest houses or manor estates, so you can unwind at the end of the day with a sauna experience.
 There’s no greater way to relax those muscles after a day of cycling in the Baltics!

 PLEASANT CLIMATE FOR CYCLING HOLIDAYS IN THE BALTICS

 The Baltics are known for their temperate climate, which makes for comfortable cycling from spring through early autumn.
 Summer temperatures reach rare highs of around 30 degrees Celsius.
 Evenings can get chilly and rainfall is possible throughout the seasons.